 In short: neither, but...

 Tell me more: We did set up a governmental incubator called Startup in Residence.
 One of StartupAmsterdam’s measures details how local government can act as launching customer to startups.
 In collaboration with the CTO of Amsterdam we set up Startup in Residence: local government invites Dutch and international startups to devise innovative solutions to social issues in the city.
 To see an overview of other amazing incubators and accelerators in our city, go to this page.

 8. How do I start up in Amsterdam?

 In short: just do it!

 Tell me more: Although the soundest advice is simply to start rather than to read about starting, we have collected a number of resources to get you on your way.
-Visit our Business Support page to find the information you need and read our article “10 question on starting up in Amsterdam”.
+Visit our I am startup page to find the information you need and read our article “10 questions on starting up in Amsterdam”.
 If you are an international, make sure to check out IN Amsterdam and read up on the startup permit.
-Browse our website for information on things like office space, whom to connect to, and check the events that’ll help you be part of the community.
+Browse our website for information on things like office space and who to connect to – and don't forget to check the events that’ll help you be part of the community.

 9. How do I get my event on your calendar?

 Tell me more: The StartupAmsterdam website offers a complete calendar of all startup & tech events in Amsterdam.
 The calendar is open to all to upload startup events taking place in Amsterdam, just hit the “Submit Event” button.
 After we agree that your event is relevant to Amsterdam’s startup community, it will show up on the calendar!

 10. And then for the things you don’t ask us but we highly recommend:

 Upload your company to our Startup Map: find and be found by investors, peers and talent.